 Research/Clinical Areas: Enhancing student writing and student success among first generation and bilingual students

-Courses: SOWK 360: Introduction to Social Welfare, Social Policy and Social Work II
+Courses: SOWK 260 (Introduction to Social Welfare, Social Policy, and Social Work) and SOWK 360 (Social Welfare, Social Policy, and Social Work II)

 Courses: SOWK 389 (Human Behavior 2); SOWK 372 (Social Work and Healthcare)